 Dark-toned film noir thriller it may be, yet it was advertised as a ‘daring love story’.

-Both underestimated star players fill their roles with full emotional and psychological commitment, and Losey directs with great tension in one of his most interesting American outings before his exile in England enforced by the vile 1950s Hollywood Un-American Committee anti-Communist witch-hunts in the US.
+Both underestimated star players fill their roles with full emotional and psychological commitment, all the character actors add a lot of value, and Losey directs with great tension in one of his most interesting American outings before his exile in England enforced by the vile 1950s Hollywood Un-American Committee anti-Communist witch-hunts in the US.

 The film is produced by Sam Spiegel (as S P Eagle), who co-produced along with an un-credited John Huston, under their Horizon Pictures banner.
 Huston was at the time married to Keyes and the film was conceived as a star vehicle for her.